-Puelen Block: the Puelen Block covers an area of approximately 305.4 thousand gross acres, and is located in the Neuquén Basin in southern Argentina.
-During 2016, 200 square kilometers of 3D seismic was registered, amounting to US\$1.6 million at our working interest.
+Puelen Block: The Puelen Block covers an area of approximately 305.4 thousand gross acres, and is located in the Neuquén Basin in southern Argentina.

-Sierra del Nevado Block: the Sierra del Nevado Block covers an area of approximately 1,433.2 thousand gross acres, and is located in the Neuquén Basin in southern Argentina.
+Sierra del Nevado Block: The Sierra del Nevado Block covers an area of approximately 1,433.2 thousand gross acres, and is located in the Neuquén Basin in southern Argentina.

-We have committed to a minimum aggregate investment of US\$6.2 million for this working interest, which includes the work program commitment on both blocks during the first three years of the exploratory period.
+We have committed to a minimum aggregate investment of US\$6.2 million for our working interest, which includes the work program commitment on both blocks during the first three years of the exploratory period.
+As of December 31, 2017, the remaining commitments in these blocks for the first exploratory period amount to US\$1.2 million at our working interest.